esotericenderman/inflamity/docs/FEATURES.md

 ## Flint and Steel

-- Right-clicking entities with a flint and steel now sets them on fire.
+- Right-clicking entities with a flint and steel now sets them on fire, this will anger the entity, so be careful!

 ## Slimes